LibreCAD/docs/guides/completion.rst

 Tiled Printing
 ~~~~~~~~~~~~~~

-To print a drawing to the specific scale that greater than an available paper, use so-called "tiled printing".
+To print a drawing to the specific scale that greater than an available paper, use so-called *tiled printing*.
 In this case, the drawing is outputted in parts that can be assembled into a full-sized drawing.
 With a drawing opened in LibreCAD:

 1. Select **File -> Print Preview** or click the **Print Preview** button |icon02|.
 2. Set or confirm the paper layout for the current drawing: